 Editing the HOSTS file

 That tells the rest of the file that 127.0.0.1 is your local machine, as mentioned above.
 You could also use 0.0.0.0 instead of 127.0.0.1 — either will work.
-However, whichever IP address you use for localhost, also use for the sites you want to block.
+However, whichever IP address you use for localhost, also use that for the sites you want to block.

 NOTE: Some spyware programs automatically add ad servers and malicious websites to your HOSTS file for you.
+You can also add DNS lookups to the HOSTS file to make certain websites load faster.

 For Windows XP/2000 users only